cf73/humanity/content/collections/photography_contributions/pampa-de-anta-peru.md

         marks:
           -
             type: italic
         text: "The husband of the couple disappeared for a moment and came back into the room holding Victor's small suitcase, dirty but intact.
-He opened it speechless and afraid of what he might find, but there inside were all of his negatives and slides, untouched. "
+Victor opened it speechless and afraid of what he might find, but there inside were all of his negatives and slides, untouched. "
   -
     type: paragraph
     content: